BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

     ```

-## Jump!: `jump`
+## Player must Jump: `jump`
+**:fontawesome-solid-tasks:{.task} Objective  ·  :fontawesome-solid-paper-plane: Requires [Paper](https://papermc.io)**

-To complete this objective player must jump.
+To complete this objective the player must jump.
 The only argument is amount.
 You can use the `notify` keyword to display a
 message each time the player advances the objective, optionally with the notification interval after a colon.

 This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of jumps already done,